I knew I was procrastinating but sometimes I hate when I have to make decisions.

-I do know there’s no such thing as a free lunch.
+I know there’s no such thing as a free lunch.

-If you do too, you can understand my complete lack of surprise when no sooner than I had ordered cream of pumpkin soup, grilled marlin with pan seared vegetables and a garden salad, he dropped his little confession:
+If you do too, you can understand my complete lack of surprise when no sooner had I ordered cream of pumpkin soup, grilled marlin with pan seared vegetables and a garden salad, he dropped his little confession:

 “If you don’t mind, Lorns, I invited you here to ask you: what is your secret for making decisions?” how do you do it?

 I allowed my expression to remain blank as I waited for him to explain some more.

 "I mean...look at the way you just decide on things and implement them in your business and in your life...me I have to go all the way around the world and back and still can't seem to make the decision..."